TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-routing-asr-failover-failed-secondary-vm.md

            ]
         },
         {
-            "id": "name",
+            "id": "vm_name",
             "order": 3,
             "controlType": "textbox",
-            "displayLabel": "Please provide the name of the VM with which you are experiencing the problem.", "watermarkText": "Enter the name",
+            "displayLabel": "Please provide the name of the VM(s) experiencing the problem.", "watermarkText": "Enter the name",
             "required": false
         },